ding-lab/SomaticHaplotype/README.md

 ```
 bash run_SomaticHaplotype_on_test_data.sh
 ```
-## Data availabilty
+## Data availability

-Controlled access to lrWGS and WGS data will be available soon.
-Please contact the authors.
+We are in the process of sharing controlled access to lrWGS and WGS data from this study through dbGaP. (updated 2023-05-24)